Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Discussion

-In our case, it seems that the foveated retinotopic mapping allows for a more precise localization of the category of interest, compared to off-the-shelf pre-trained networks using a Cartesian representation.
+In our case, it seems that the foveated retinotopic mapping allows for a more precise localization of the category of interest compared to off-the-shelf pre-trained networks using a Cartesian representation.
 It also gives us insight into the features on which our networks actually rely.
-Such information can be compared with physiological data~\citep{Crouzet2011}, and be used to design better CNNs, and ultimately allow physiological tests to be proposed to further explore the features needed to classify a label of interest.
-In particular, by focusing on the point of fixation with the highest probability in the likelihood maps instead of the center of the bounding box defined in the ``focus'' dataset, we could consider refining the training of the network to our retinotopic mapping in a semi-supervised fashion.
+Such information can be compared with physiological data~\citep{Crouzet2011}, used to design better CNNs, and ultimately enable the development of physiological tests to further explore the features needed to classify a label of interest.
+In particular, by focusing on the point of fixation with the highest probability in the likelihood maps instead of the center of the bounding box defined in the ``focus'' dataset, we could consider refining the training of the network using our retinotopic mapping in a semi-supervised fashion.